rramesh2000/OAuthService/README.md

  ### Refresh Token
  Usage : (POST) api/token/refresh
- Description: Using this APi you can provide an existing refresh token and retrieve a new refresh token and access token.
+ Description: Using this API you can provide an existing refresh token and retrieve a new refresh token and access token.
  Only one Refresh Token is issued per user at any given time.

  ### Revocation
  Usage : (POST) api/token/revoke
- Description:  You can revoke the refresh token at anytime which will invalidate the accesstokens.
+ Description:  You can revoke the refresh token at any time which will invalidate the accesstokens.

  ## Extending

- Access token:  are genrated using the JWT standard by default.
-This can be swaped with other token specifications by implementing the ITokenService interface.
+ Access token:  are generated using the JWT standard by default.
+This can be swapped with other token specifications by implementing the ITokenService interface.
 See here https://wesleyhill.co.uk/p/alternatives-to-jwt-tokens/ for alternative formats to JWT.

- Authorization: is not implimented in this repo, to allow consumers of the code to integrate with other system or extend as required.
+ Authorization: is not implemented in this repo, to allow consumers of the code to integrate with other system or extend as required.

- Data persistance: This implimentation uses MSSQL to persist data by default.
-The data persistance technology can be switched to any alternative by implimenting the IDBService interface.
+ Data persistence: This implementation uses MSSQL to persist data by default.
+The data persistence technology can be switched to any alternative by implementing the IDBService interface.

- Encryption: This implimenattion uses SHA 1 and RNG crypto standards for hashing and encryption.
-These can be replaced by implimenting the IEncryptionService interface.
+ Encryption: This implementation uses SHA 1 and RNG crypto standards for hashing and encryption.
+These can be replaced by implementing the IEncryptionService interface.

  ## Contributing
  Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.